Paranthropus robustus: Size

-This was soon challenged in 1974 by American palaeontologist Stephen Jay Gould and English palaeoanthropologist David Pilbeam, who guessed from the available skeletal elements a much lighter weight of about 40.5 kg.
+Robinson's estimation of P. robustus size was soon challenged in 1974 by American palaeontologist Stephen Jay Gould and English palaeoanthropologist David Pilbeam, who guessed from the available skeletal elements a weight of about 40.5 kg.
 Similarly, in 1988, American anthropologist Henry McHenry reported much lighter weights as well as notable sexual dimorphism for Paranthropus.
 McHenry plotted body size vs. the cross sectional area of the femoral head for a sample of just humans and a sample with all great apes including humans, and calculated linear regressions for each one.
 Based on the average of these two regressions, he reported an average weight of 47.1 kg for P. robustus using the specimens SK 82 and SK 97.
 In 1991, McHenry expanded his sample size, and also estimated the living size of Swartkrans specimens by scaling down the dimensions of an average modern human to meet a preserved leg or foot element (he considered the arm measurements too variable among hominins to give accurate estimates).
 At Members 1 and 2, about 35% of the P. robustus leg or foot specimens were the same size as those in a 28 kg human, 22% in a 43 kg human, and the remaining 43% bigger than the former but less than a 54 kg human except for KNM‐ER 1464 (an ankle bone).
 At Member 3, all individuals were consistent with a 45 kg human.
 Smaller adults thus seem to have been more common.
-McHenry also estimated the living height of 3 P. robustus specimens (male SK 82, male SK 97, and female or subadult SK 3155), by scaling down an average human to meet the estimated size of the preserved femur, as 126 cm, 137 cm, and 110 cm, respectively.
+McHenry also estimated the living height of three P. robustus specimens (male SK 82, male SK 97, and female or subadult SK 3155), by scaling down an average human to meet the estimated size of the preserved femur, as 126 cm, 137 cm, and 110 cm, respectively.
 Based on just these three, he reported an average height of 132 cm for P. robustus males and 110 cm for females.

 In 2001, palaeoanthropologist Randall L. Susman and colleagues, using two recently discovered proximal femoral fragments from Swartkrans, estimated an average of 42 kg for males and 30 kg for females.
 If these four proximal femur specimens—SK 82, SK 97, SKW 19, and SK 3121—are representative of the entire species, they said that this degree of sexual dimorphism is greater than what is exhibited in humans and chimpanzees, but less than orangutans and gorillas.
 Female P. robustus were about the same estimated weight as female H. ergaster/H. erectus in Swartkrans, but they estimated male H. ergaster/H. erectus as much bigger at 55 kg.
-In 2012, American anthropologist Trenton Holliday, using the same equation as McHenry on 3 specimens, reported an average of 37 kg with a range of 30–43 kg.
-In 2015, biological anthropologist Mark Grabowski and colleagues, using 9 specimens, estimated an average of 32.3 kg for males and 24 kg for females.
+In 2012, American anthropologist Trenton Holliday, using the same equation as McHenry on three specimens, reported an average of 37 kg with a range of 30–43 kg.
+In 2015, biological anthropologist Mark Grabowski and colleagues, using nine specimens, estimated an average of 32.3 kg for males and 24 kg for females.